-For example, tax-exempt hospitals annually demonstrate accountability to the communities they serve by reporting to the Internal Revenue Service (IRS) on the benefits their organizations provide to their communities using the IRS Form 990 Schedule H and making the filings publicly available.
-This report summarizes such community benefit information for the tax year 2019.\
+Tax-exempt hospitals annually demonstrate accountability to the communities they serve by reporting to Internal Revenue Service (IRS) on the benefits they provide to their community using the IRS Form 990 Schedule H and making it publicly available.
+This report summarizes such community benefit information for the tax year 2020.\

-Tax-exempt hospitals provide benefits to their communities in a multitude of ways, only some of which are captured by the IRS Form 990 Schedule H. They offer programs and activities to:
+Tax-exempt hospitals provide benefits to their communities in a multitude of ways, only some of which is captured by the IRS Form 990 Schedule H. They offer programs and activities to:

-- Improve community and population health by addressing social determinants of health - Underwrite medical research and health professions education - Subsidize high-cost, essential health services
+- Improve community health by addressing pressing health and wellness needs - Underwrite medical research and health professions education - Subsidize many high-cost, essential health services

-In addition, they provide financial assistance and absorb underpayments from means-tested government programs, such as Medicaid, as well as incur losses due to unreimbursed
+In addition, they provide financial assistance and absorb underpayments from meanstested government programs to aid those in need, such as Medicaid, as well as incur losses due to unreimbursed Medicare expenses and bad debt expenses that are attributable to financial assistance.